-Today is the last day of the year and the last day of a week Kevin Eikenberry calls “The Most Productive Week of the Year.”
+Today is the last day of the year and the last day of a week that some call the most productive week of the year.

-I’m not so sure his post fits for work-at-home moms like me.
+I’m not so sure that term fits for work-at-home moms like me.

 In fact, I’m not sure productivity is the highest goal during a school vacation.